semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 ## Manage findings

-The following sections show you have to manage your findings and explains what happens when you:
+The following sections show you have to manage your findings by:

-* Fix the underlying code
+* Fixing the underlying code
-* Disable a rule or a ruleset
+* Disabling a rule or a ruleset
-* Ignore a finding
+* Ignoring a finding
-* Reopen a finding
+* Reopening a finding

 Note that some actions, such as ignoring and reopening findings, require different steps based on whether you have chosen **Group by Rule** or **No Grouping** when viewing your results on the **Findings** page.